werererer/japokwm/README.md

 - Basic yes/no damage tracking to avoid needless redraws (if it can be done simply and has an impact on power consumption)

 ## Building dwl
-go to src/kernel and run:
+go to src/kernel and run: `make`
-(Will be changed in the near future) `make`
+(Will be changed in the near future)

-## Configuration
-Configuration will be done in config.jl (not working yet).

 ## Running dwl
-go to src/kernel and run `julia main.jl` if you haven't yet install julia (Will be changed in the near future)
+go to src/kernel and run `julia main.jl` if you haven't already install julia (Will be changed in the near future)

 ## Known limitations and issues
 juliawm is in its very early stage and is not yet usable.